aws-powertools/powertools-lambda-typescript/docs/core/logger.md

     }
     ```

-#### Log incoming event
+### Log incoming event

-When debugging in non-production environments, you can instruct Logger to log the incoming event with the middleware/decorator parameter `logEvent` or via `POWERTOOLS_LOGGER_LOG_EVENT` env var set to `true`.
+When debugging in non-production environments, you can instruct Logger to log the incoming event with the middleware/decorator parameter `logEvent`.

 ???+ warning
 	This is disabled by default to prevent sensitive info being logged